(first posted in 2010 at the other site; in 2011 here at CC. I still see it in traffic from time to time)

 My hat’s off to Randall and his “Eco-Boost” Edsel.
 It’s as good of a role model for the next generation of old-car car hobbyists as it gets.
 And he’s infected with me with thoughts of slipping a turbo four to slip into my ’66 F-100, and beating Ford with an Eco-Boost four cylinder full-sized truck.

 Despite my fertile mental ramblings, in 1983 I certainly didn’t ever imagine that my T-Bird’s engine would someday be powering an Edsel, or mentally powering a pickup.
 Now it seems so obvious.
 That’s how paradigm shifts work; they sneak up, and suddenly they’re the next big thing.
-Now just watch Ford add a RWD Eco-Boost turbo four to its line of crate engines.
+Maybe Randall will transplant the batteries and drivetrain from a Tesla one of these years.